uxlfoundation/oneapi-construction-kit/doc/modules/mux.rst

 capabilities are handled in the build system may not be immediately obvious because of the number of CMake variables and the number of components involved.
 Capability-related variables are present in Abacus builtins, Mux, and all Mux target devices.
-The OpenCL and Vulkan implementations (``source/cl`` and ``source/vk``) do not rely on capability variables, as they need to generically support more than one Mux device, each with potentially different capabilities, at the same
+The OpenCL implementations (``source/cl`` and ``source/vk``) do not rely on capability variables, as they need to generically support more than one Mux device, each with potentially different capabilities, at the same